irrelevation/Notes/gitbook/books/domain-driven-design.md

 # Domain Driven Design

-Excellent book centering around the thesis that the way we analyse and design software systems should be guided by a **[common language](#ubiquitous-language)**.
+Excellent book centering around the thesis that designing, writing and analysing software should be an iterative process in wich a **[common language](#ubiquitous-language)**, a [model](#the-model) and the softweare itself mutually refine each other.

 ## Ubiquitous Language